granthusbands/platter/README.md

+# Warning

+This repo is incomplete.
+It's suitable for the very few users it has, but requires more work for a wider release.
+There are so many templating solutions out there.
+If you want to use this one, get in touch; if there's enough demand, I'll do more on it.

 # Platter

 A compiled-template engine that supports backbone and should eventually support many reactive frameworks.
 It supports reactivity while still using natural HTML syntax.